 Staph is the shortened name for Staphylococcus (staf-uh-low-KAH-kus),

 a type of bacteria.
+These

-can enter the wound and cause an infection.
+the wound and cause an infection.

 What Are the Signs & Symptoms of a Staph Skin Infection?